NREL/sparkctl/docs/tutorials/run_python_spark_jobs_script.md

-# Run Python jobs on an Spark Cluster on an HPC in a script
+# Run Python jobs on a Spark Cluster in a script

 In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs in Python through `pyspark-client` with the Spark Connect Server in a script.

+The key difference between this and other tutorials is that this tutorial uses `sparkctl` as a Python library to hide the details of starting the cluster and setting environment variables.

 1. Allocate compute nodes, such as with Slurm.
 This example acquires 4 CPUs and 30 GB of memory for the Spark master process and user application + Spark driver and 2 complete nodes for Spark